 How addiction distorts reality

-When you see someone pouring a drink or lighting up, or if you yourself have a craving for a line of coke or a glass of wine, your brain gets really busy.
+When you see someone pouring a drink or lighting up a cigarette – or if you yourself have a craving for a line of coke or a glass of wine – your brain gets really busy.
 Immediately – on a subconscious level – it dives into its memory storeroom to figure out what the drug has done for you in the past.

-Reviewing these memories, the brain assumes the drug must be a good thing: You feel great when you take it and feel downright miserable when you try to quit!
+Reviewing these memories, the brain assumes the drug must be a good thing: You feel great when you take it; it really helps you cope and feel better!

 Once the brain has reviewed these memories and made the assumption that indulging is a good thing to do, it sends a powerful message up to your conscious mind that says, “Do it now, go on…have another drink, another line…it’ll make you feel better just like all those times in the past…”